Skip to content

 • Sleep disturbances: An elevated cortisol level makes it difficult to fall or stay asleep, especially in the early morning hours.

-• High Blood Pressure and Heart Palpitations: Cortisol increases heart rate and can raise blood pressure in the long term – a risk factor for cardiovascular diseases.
-A lipid check can provide insights here.
+• High blood pressure and heart palpitations: Cortisol increases heart rate and can raise blood pressure in the long term – a risk factor for cardiovascular diseases.
+A lipid check can provide insight here.

-• Weakened Immune System and Allergies: A persistently elevated cortisol level weakens the immune system and increases susceptibility to infections.
+• Weakened immune system and allergies: A permanently elevated cortisol level weakens the immune system and increases susceptibility to infections.

 Important: If you notice one or more of these symptoms, a cortisol test can provide valuable insights.
 Early diagnosis and targeted measures can effectively manage the effects of a disrupted cortisol level.